s-ol/alive/core/extensions.md

 scope, but might look up 'magic' dynamic symbols like `\*clock\*`.

 #### argument parsing
-Arguments should be parsed using `match`.
-It takes a string that describes the argument types and matches them against the provided arguments:
+Arguments should be parsed using `base.match`.
+The two exports `base.match.val` and `base.match.evt` are used to build complex patterns that can parse and validate the Op arguments into complex structures (see the module documentation for more information).

-    import match from require 'core.base'
+    import val, evt from require 'core.base'

+    pattern = evt.bang + val.str + val.num*3 + -evt!
-    { str, numbers, optional } = match 'str *num any?', inputs
+    { trig, str, numbers, optional } = pattern\match inputs

-`match` matches arguments greedily from left to right.
-Each part of the string is the type-name of an argument.
-Parts can be optional (`num?`), multiple (`*num` - one or more numbers) or both (`*num?` - zero or more numbers).
-If there is an equals sign in front of a part, the corresponding `Result` has to be *evaltime constant*.
-The special typename `any` can be used for generic Ops.
+This example matches first an `EventStream` of type `bang`, then a `ValueStream` of type `str`, followed by one, two or three `num`-values and finally an optional argument `EventStream` of any type. `:match` will throw an error if it couldn't (fully) match the arguments and otherwise return a structured mapping of the inputs.

-If there are more complex dependencies between arguments, it is recommended to do as much of the parsing as possible using `match`, and then continue manually.
+If there are more complex dependencies between arguments, it is recommended to do as much of the parsing as possible using the `base.match` and then continue manually.
 For invalid or missing arguments, `Error` instances should be thrown using `error` or `assert`.